By Peter Ungphakorn

 If the UK ends up in a customs union with the EU, then its trade policy for goods (not services) will be more or less the same as the EU’s.
 If it doesn’t, it may have a freer hand, but a lot also depends on how it aligns its regulations.
 Even though a customs union is not government policy, some still advocate it.
 Other policies are also still up in the air.

-The UK (and EU) have only just started talking about establishing their separate commitments in the WTO on tariffs, “tariff quotas” (explained here), farm subsidies, and on opening services and public procurement markets.
-It’s taken months just to prepare data for the tariff quotas and the real negotiations haven’t yet begun.
+The UK (and EU) have only just started talking about establishing their separate commitments in the WTO on tariffs, “tariff quotas”, farm subsidies, and on opening services and public procurement markets — explained here (WTO membership), here (tariff quotas) and here (UK negotiations in the WTO).
+It’s taken months just to prepare data for the tariff quotas and the real negotiations have only just begun (in mid-2018).

 These commitments will be needed by Brexit day, March 29, 2019, so that the UK’s WTO membership terms are clear, and it’s going to be hard work.
 There’s no harm in having a long term vision, but for now the focus should be on the more urgent nitty-gritty.

 A key reason for being either in the G5 or the Green Room is economic size, particularly the share of world trade.
 As a rough guide we can look at WTO figures for goods exports.